pierremolinaro/acan/README.md

                                                secondaryFilters,
                                                2) ; // Secondary filter array size
 ```
-For example, the first filter catches exended data frames, with an identifier equal to `0x123456`.
+For example, the first filter catches extended data frames, with an identifier equal to `0x123456`.
 When a such frame is received, the `handle_myMessage_0` function is called.
-In order to achieve this by-filter dispatching, you should call `ACAN::can0.dispatchReceivedMessage` instead of `ACAN::can0.receive`:
+In order to achieve this by-filter dispatching, you should call `ACAN::can0.dispatchReceivedMessage` instead of `ACAN::can0.receive` in the `loop`function:

 ```cpp